-Bridgepointe Area Plan.
+- Action LU 7.2 Bridgepointe Area Plan.
 Update and consolidate the Bridgepointe Master Plan and Mariner's Island Specific Plan into one planning document to guide redevelopment of the Bridgepointe Shopping Center and the surrounding properties into a mixed-use neighborhood that maintains its regional retail component while developing a diverse range of housing types, including affordable housing; new parks and recreational facilities; community gathering places; ample facilities to support transit, bicycling, and walking; and a range of businesses and services.
-The plan shall include safe access for pedestrians, cyclists, and transit riders from Bridgepoint to the City's transit corridors, such as Caltrain and El Camino Real.

-Bel Mateo Area Plan.
-Prepare a Specific Plan or Master Plan to guide redevelopment of the Bel Mateo area into a mixed-use neighborhood with a diverse range of neighborhood-serving commercial uses and amenities; new market-rate and affordable housing, ample facilities to support bicycling and walking; and publicly accessible park and open space areas.
+The plan shall include safe access for pedestrians, cyclists, and transit riders from Bridgepoint to the City's transit corridors, such as Caltrain and El Camino Real. - Action LU 7.3 Bel Mateo Area Plan.
+Prepare a Specific Plan or Master Plan to guide redevelopment of the Bel Mateo area into a med-use neighborhood with a diverse range of neighborhood-serving commercial user and amenities; new market-rate and affordable housing, ample facilities to support bicycling and walking; and publicly accessible park and open space areas.